-Published in the Journal for Clinical Studies
+This article was first published in the Journal for Clinical Studies, Aug 2014

 To a lot of Europeans, Turkey is — let’s face it — tucked away past the Balkans, out on the eastern edge.
 It’s a great place to go on holiday, has lovely beaches and some interesting archaeology, and then there’s that song about Istanbul (not Constantinople) that remains a pop culture fixture.
 But if that’s all that comes to mind when you think about Turkey, then you really are missing the point.

 The country was a founding member of the UN and belongs to NATO, the OECD and the Council of Europe.
 It is one of the G20 economies, is an associate member of the EU, and is fully part of the EU Customs Union.
 The first application to join the EU as a full member was made in 1999 and ongoing negotiations started in 2005.

 As a bridge between Europe and the Middle East and Asia, Turkey occupies a unique position, with a population of around 75 million, nearly three-quarters of whom live in towns and cities.
 Most are considered to be ethnically Turkish, but there are also people of Armenian, Greek and Jewish origins, with minority ethnic groupings of Abkhazians, Albanians, Arabs, Assyrians, Bosniaks, Circassians, Georgians, Hamshenis, Laz, Crimean Tatars, Bulgarians, Pomaks and Roma.1

 From a pharmaceutical R&D perspective, this wide diversity offers a great opportunity for data spread within a clinical trial—all while dealing with one administration, the Turkish Medicines and Medical Devices Agency (TMMDA).
 The Turkish regulations are completely in line with EC Directives (EC 2001/20 and EC 2005/28), so adding the country to a trial running within EU countries should not require significant additional work, following ethics approval.